UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 change in a perceptually uniform manner as we move from left to right along the x-axis.

-In the leftmost plot in this slide we used the default categorical colour scheme.
+In the leftmost plot in this slide, we used the default categorical colour scheme.
 As you can see this is not at all well suited to represent numerical data as the sharp transitions between hues makes it appear as if there are groups in the data, whereas we know that these